Bylaws

 3. Appoint all committees not otherwise provided for in the Bylaws and fill all vacancies which occur on committees between Annual Meetings.

-4. Serve as an ex-officio member of all committees except the Nominating Committee.
+4. Serve as an ex-officio member of all committees

 5. Execute documents as directed by the Board of Directors including an executive summary of the past year's events.

-6. I) Act in the event of any contingency or emergency not covered by these Bylaws and in perform all duties incident to the office of President or such other duties as may be prescribed by the Board of Directors from time to time.
+6. Act in the event of any contingency or emergency not covered by these Bylaws and perform all duties incident to the office of President or such other duties as may be prescribed by the Board of Directors from time to time.

 8.06.
 Secretary-Treasurer.
 The Secretary-Treasurer shall have the following duties: